makeabledk/laravel-factory-enhanced/readme.md

     ->create();
 ```

-You may even nest further relationships in the builder should you wish to.
+You may also nest further relationships in the builder should you wish to.

 One advantage by using closures, is that it will be evaluated each time the factory-model (in this case a `server`) is created.
-You may use this to you advantage if you'd like some random relations in your `DevelopmentSeeder`.
+This is especially handy if you'd like some random relations in your `DevelopmentSeeder`.

 ```php
 factory(Team::class)